mrbrist/sudoku-solver/README.md

 ## Features

 - Solve sudoku puzzles in one line format
+- Bulk solve sudoku puzzles from a file
 - Generate sudoku puzzles
 - Display sudoku puzzles in a simple format
 - Estimate the difficulty of a sudoku puzzle